Comprehensive Guide to Cheque Bounce Litigation in Berhampur and Odisha

 Crucial Documents for Complainant:

-Original cheque
+Original cheque.

-Bank return memo
+Bank return memo.

-Legal notice & postal proof
+Legal notice & postal proof.

-Proof of transaction
+Proof of transaction.

 Defence Strategy for Accused:

-Challenge source of funds
+Challenge the source of funds.

-Question financial capacity of complainant
+Question the financial capacity of the complainant.

-Disprove service of notice
+Disprove service of notice.

 Compounding, Mediation & Settlement